DrThomasAger/smile/README.md

 ***(: Smile*** works by defining extremely clear and measurable failure cases for when something is **NOT** going to make your org happy.

-We can do this in two ways:

-* **Prompt Based:** Creating rules for writing prompts that the prompts must follow to be a ***(: Smile*** prompt.
-A failure case is when the prompt is not written according to these guidelines.
-For example, you cannot use sad emoticons as brackets like =( in ***(: Smile***.
-* **Response Based:** Creating requirements for the response with required sections, and then recognizing a failure case those sections are not provided.
-For example, you can ask the model to use a name tag representing its role.
-If it doesn't use the name tag, that means it hasn't understood how it can agree to the instructions as an agent of reciprocity.
+ For example, in ***(: Smile*** we ask the model to use a name tag representing its role.
+If it doesn't use the name tag, that means it hasn't agreed to the instructions as an agent of reciprocity.

  In ***(: Smile***, we let the model know up front  that by providing the name tag, it agrees to abide by our instructions and role.

-Often, the model **doesn't know if it has agreed to follow the instructions**.
-With this name tag usage, a pattern **emerges** in multi-turn interactions:

-1. A model that provides a name tag consistently  effectively follows instructions
+1. A model that provides a name tag consistently  effectively follows instructions.
 2. A model that does not provide a name tag after being provided a ***(: Smile*** prompt has misunderstood the instructions and will not follow them consistently.
 3. If the model doesn't provide the name tag, the prompt text needs to change.

-These are two simple ways to verify your ***(: Smile*** is written correctly:

-* The model  responds immediately with a name tag that represents its role and agreement to follow the instructions.

-* **Your prompt HAS ONLY HAPPY FACES!** The following are not valid: `:(` `=[` `;|` and neither are any variations.

-# Why Does (: Smile Work?

-It is designed to  leverage a model trained on millions of code examples.
-The hypothesis of ***(: Smile*** is that LLMs instinctively recognize  that `(` signals a beginning and `:` indicates relationship, so `(:` naturally communicates the start of a defined section.

 ## Prompt Pattern Example